YaCodesDevelopment/selenium-wire/README.rst

     }
     driver = webdriver.Chrome(seleniumwire_options=options)

+Note Selenium Wire can also store captured requests and responses `in memory`_.

+.. _`in memory`: #in-memory-request-storage

 ``suppress_connection_errors``
     Whether to suppress connection related tracebacks. ``True`` by default, meaning that harmless errors that sometimes occur at browser shutdown do not alarm users.
 When suppressed, the connection error message is logged at DEBUG level without a traceback.
 Set to ``False`` to allow exception propagation and see full tracebacks.